reststate/reststate-vuex/README.md

 };
 ```

-That's all you need to do--the JSON API spec takes care of the rest!
+That's all you need to do--the JSON:API spec takes care of the rest!

 ## Usage